The Fountain

 A Moneyball way to change the system.

-Whereas traditional parties use data solely to elicit donations, Wilson’s Fountain can utilize analytics in game-changing fashion.
+Whereas traditional parties use data to target you with attack ads and guilt you into donating, Wilson’s Fountain utilizes analytics in game-changing fashion.
 Success depends on uncovering voters, not donors.

-Resources can be applied to find the districts where planks of the major party platforms are misaligned, or too extreme, for their demographic.
-Placed into the right population, Wilson’s Fountain relies on the free and equal contest to yield a nominee who resolves the imbalance and is then poised to win in the general election.
+Resources are applied to find the districts where planks of the major party platforms are misaligned, or too extreme, for their demographic.
+Wilson’s Fountain relies on the free and equal process to yield a nominee who resolves the imbalance and is then poised to win in the general election.

-Running for Congress no longer means becoming a slave to donors or selling one’s soul to win re-election.
-More people are encouraged to run for office, raising the bar and improving the quality of representation.
+Running for Congress will no longer mean becoming beholden to donors to win re-election.
+More people will be encouraged to run for office, raising the bar and improving the quality of representation.

-Prospective nominees will have to earn their votes.
 Winning an election won’t be about exploiting wealth, leveraging a family name, or hijacking a national issue.
+Prospective nominees will need to earn their votes.